Much like “eco-friendly” and “sustainable,” responsible travel has become a major buzzword in the tourism industry in recent years.

 But what is responsible travel exactly?
 Does responsible travel matter and, if so, why?
-Here we’ll take a look at the good, the bad, and the ugly elements of the rapidly growing responsible travel industry.
+Here we’ll take a look at the good, the bad, and the ugly elements of the rapidly growing industry.

 What Is Responsible Travel?

-The problems that developed over the course of the 20th century were many, including disturbed or destroyed natural habitats, wildlife exploitation, displacement of local populations, gentrification, overcrowding, cultural dilution, the pricing out of locals in favor of the almighty tourist dollar, and much more.
+In terms of human impact, there has been widespread displacement of local populations, gentrification, overcrowding, cultural dilution, the pricing out of locals in favor of the almighty tourist dollar (we’re looking at you, AirBnB), and much more.

 More and more travelers are boycotting exploitative wildlife attractions such as elephant trekking outfits or swimming with dolphins.
 People are starting to question why a continuous string of volunteers pay a small fortune to repaint the same school building for the 200th time.

-Because of this increased demand, many hotels and tour operators are now falling over themselves in attempts to appear as responsible, sustainable, and ethical as possible.
+Because of this increased demand from consumers (who are often willing to pay more for unique, transformative experiences), many tour operators and attractions are now falling over themselves in attempts to appear as responsible, sustainable, and ethical as possible.

 The Scourge of Greenwashing

-There has been such a sea change in attitudes toward responsible travel in recent years that much of the travel industry has struggled to keep up.
+There has been such a sea change in attitudes toward responsible travel over the past decade that much of the travel industry has struggled to keep up.

 As responsible travel becomes more popular (and profitable), greenwashing has become such a huge problem that it threatens to weaken the entire movement.

-Responsible Travel Businesses vs. Greenwashing Travel Businesses
+Responsible Travel vs. Greenwashing

 • Responsible travel businesses will put the needs of the tourist a distant second to the needs of the environment, wildlife, or local population.
 This means not offering any attractions or activities that are widely regarded as irresponsible by international organizations.